 Adding a live Twitter feed to your website is a nice easy way to keep your website looking fresh and drive traffic to sign up and follow you.
 Thanks to Twitter, setting up the feed is very easy and literally only takes a couple of minutes to do.
 Here is how.

-What is AIDA marketing?
-AIDA stands for Attention, Interest, Desire and Action.
-The AIDA marketing model proposes that a business needs to move consumers through a series of steps, from brand awareness through to action.
+What is the AIDA model?
+AIDA stands for… Attention Interest Desire Action The AIDA marketing model proposes that a business needs to move consumers through a series of steps, from brand awareness through to action.
 An additional “R” for “Retention” is sometimes added to show the importance of ongoing relationship building.
-The AIDA marketing model … Continue reading
+The AIDA marketing model… Continue reading

 Unless you can afford an in-house designer, the likelihood is you will need to outsource building (or refreshing) your website to a web designer/ agency.
 Here are the top 7 questions I would ask web designers pitching for your business to make sure you get the best possible person for the job.